GaitGS: Temporal Feature Learning in Granularity and Span Dimension for Gait Recognition: Method

-\textbf{Channel-Adaptive Transformer Module.} We design a transformer-based module CATM to mine global temporal information.
-As shown in Figure \ref{fig: CATM}, taking the generation process of the global fine-level feature $S_{fg}$ as an example.
-CATM takes prior information embedding $E_{prior}$ and feature embedding $E_f$ as inputs.
-The fine-level feature embedding can be represented as:
+{\bf Global-information Capture Module.} The GCM is a transformer-based module for extracting global temporal information. \cref{fig: GCM} illustrates the generation process of the global fine-level feature $S_f^g$ as an example.
+GCM takes two crucial inputs: the prior information embedding $E_{prior}$ and the fine-level feature embedding $E_f$, which is computed as:

-where $\mathrm{MCM}(\cdot)$ and $\mathrm{HP}(\cdot)$ denotes Micro-motion Capture Module and Horizontal Pooling operation respectively.
-Then we introduce a grouped 1D CNN with kernel size $K$, which adaptively aggregates adjacent frames to extract implicit position information for each channel.
-This operation ensures the order of gait frames and is suitable for any frame-length sequence during the test phase.
-Feature embedding after position embedding can be written as:
+where $\mathrm{MCM}(\cdot)$ and $\mathrm{HP}(\cdot)$ denote the Micro-motion Capture Module and Horizontal Pooling operation.
+Next, Channel-Adaptive Positional Encoding is introduced to adaptively aggregate adjacent frames for implicit position information.
+The feature embedding after position embedding is given by:

-where $\mathrm{GConv}^K(\cdot)$ denotes a grouped 1D CNN with kernel size $K$.
-Moreover, we introduce a learnable class token embedding $E_{class}$ for aggregating temporal information and the prior information embedding $E_{prior}$, which can be denoted as:

-Afterwards, a transformer encoder with $L$ layers and $N$-head self-attention blocks extracts global temporal features.
-Subsequently, the class token is taken and passed through a Separate FC layer to obtain the final global fine-level feature $S_{fg}$, denoted as: